NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 | FTFTW_MEASURE (Default, baseline V4) | 37   | 83   | 175  |
 | FFTW_PATIENT                         | 655  | 1581 | 3224 |

 As we can see, the planning time with `FFTW_PATIENT` is 20x slower compared to `FTFTW_MEASURE`.
 This is not an issue if users want to perform planning with this flag for a few large arrays.
 Because they can save the wisdom and re-use it later.
 However, performing the planning for many large arrays with `FFTW_PATIENT` can take a considerable time.
-Note that the performance gain for 2^24 is 50%, which is not bad.
-However, it all depends on the application.